 The Shipshewana area in Indiana is home to one of the largest Amish communities in the US.
-Some of the best things to do in Shipshewana include to learn the Amish history and see the area from a buggy ride.
+Great things to do in Shipshewana include to learn the Amish history and see the area from a buggy ride.
 In welcoming Shipshewana modern life meets old and well kept traditions.

 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.